pubky/pubky-core/design/seed.md

 # Seed

-Kytes seed is an encrypted seed encoded as URI as follows:
+Kytz seed is an encrypted seed encoded as URI as follows:

 ```
-kytes:seed:<suffix>
+kytz:seed:<suffix>
 ```

 The `suffix` is a `z-base32` encoded bytes as follows: